-JerseyCatholic.org is the official English and Spanish online news site of the Archdiocese of Newark, covering the Catholic communities in Bergen, Essex, Hudson and Union counties.
-As an evangeliziation and information source, JerseyCatholic.org supports the Archbishop and our local Church to share relevant and timely reflections and teachings, news, and updates with our Catholic communities and beyond.
+JerseyCatholic.org is the official English and Spanish online news site of the Archdiocese of Newark, covering the archdiocesan Catholic communities in Bergen, Essex, Hudson and Union counties.
+As an evangeliziation and information source, JerseyCatholic.org supports the Cardinal Archbishop and our local Church to share relevant and timely news, updates, reflections and teachings with our Catholic communities and beyond.

-Guidelines for media interviews, photographs, and video
+Media Guidelines for interviews, photographs, and videos

 About the Archdiocese of Newark